Wheelers Hill

 An assessment of population growth drivers in Wheelers Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Wheelers Hill's population is 20,102 as of November 2025.
-This figure shows a decrease from the 2021 Census count of 20,652 people, a drop of 550 individuals (2.7%).
-The change is inferred using estimated resident population data from ABS for June 2024 and address validation since the Census date.
-The population density ratio is 1,925 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration primarily drove recent population growth in the area.
+Wheelers Hill's population is approximately 21,542 as of February 2026.
+This reflects a growth of 890 people since the 2021 Census, which reported a population of 20,652.
+The change is inferred from an estimated resident population of 21,285 in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,063 persons per square kilometer, above the national average assessed by AreaSearch.
+Overseas migration was the primary driver of population growth in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the area is expected to increase by 1,545 persons based on latest annual ERP population numbers, reflecting a gain of 13.6% over the 17-year period.
+By 2041, the population is expected to increase by approximately 1,545 persons based on the latest annual ERP population numbers, reflecting a gain of around 6.0% over the 17-year period.

 Frequently Asked Questions - Population